 They will be smaller that the ones mentioned above (which are nowhere near Whole -Foods-sized), but they are likely to distribute different brands and/or be open to special-ordering the things you need, especially if you become a regular.

 And if their prices aren’t crazy, you may want to support them instead of the bigger players.
-I like Le Carillon d’Olivier in my neighborhood; they’re super friendly and their produce is particularly fresh.
+I like Le Carillon d’Olivier at 34 rue des Abbesses in the 18th; they’re super friendly and their produce is particularly fresh.
+You should also check out the amazing La Récolte in the 17th, and L’$Eacute;picerie végétale in the 11th.

 Over the past few years, mainstream grocery stores have caught on to the organic trend, and now offer a growing variety of organic goods, often under their own brand: fresh produce, packaged meat, and dairy, as well as dry goods which you will find either in their special little organic/health food ghetto section, or sprinkled throughout the store among their conventional peers.
 Look for the green logos on the labels, either the French “AB” (for agriculture biologique) or the European leaf made of stars.